Sand eel

 Sand eel or sandeel is the common name used for a considerable number of species of fish.
 While they are not true eels, they are eel-like in their appearance and can grow up to 30 cm in length.
-Many species are found off the western coasts of Europe from Spain to Scotland, and in the Mediterranean and Baltic seas.
+Many species are found off the western coasts of Europe from Spain to Scotland, and in the Mediterranean and Baltic Seas.

 Sand eels are an important food source for seabirds, including puffins and kittiwakes.
-They are a commercially important for the production of fish meal and made up 4% of fish globally caught for fish meal production (behind anchovy, capelin and blue whiting) between 1997 and 2001.
+They are a commercially important for the production of fish meal and made up 4% of fish globally caught for fish-meal production (behind anchovy, capelin, and blue whiting) between 1997 and 2001.

 Habitat

 The preferential habitat for sand eels is a seabed floor, with a relatively smooth bottom of gravelly sand; an example of this prime habitat is the floor of the Sea of the Hebrides.

 Sand eel species

 Most sand eels are sea fish of the genera Hyperoplus (greater sand eels), Gymnammodytes or Ammodytes.
 The three genera listed above all fall within the family Ammodytidae, the sand lances.
-Members of these genera found in other oceans are not usually called sand eels, and species from other parts of the world which are known as sand eels are usually less closely related.
+Members of these genera found in other oceans are not usually called sand eels, and species from other parts of the world that are known as sand eels are usually less closely related.